 The Minor Variance Policies in Section 11.6.6 are hereto attached as Appendix A. Section 11.6.6.2 outlines the evaluation criteria for minor variance applications.
-The general intent and purpose of the Official Plan is maintained with the proposed development; the requested variances are minor in nature.
+The general intent and purpose of the Official Plan is maintained with the proposed development; the requested variances are minor in nature and desirable for the subject building.

 The subject land is designated Residential per the Official Plan.
-The proposed development is permitted and conforms to the objectives and policies of the Plan.
-Therefore, the requested variances meet the general intent and purpose of the Official Plan as per Section 11.6.6.2(a).
+The proposed development is permitted and conforms to the associated objectives and policies.
+Therefore, the requested variances meet the general intent and purpose of the Official Plan per Section 11.6.6.2(a).